ido90/rl-sentiment-exercise/README.md

 * In `rewards.py`, implement `kl_penalty_forward()` and `kl_penalty_backward()` to prevent the model from drifting too far from the original GPT-2.
 * Run and compare the forward and backward regularizations.
 * Is the learned model highly positive?
 Does it provide sensible writing?
-Try to tune the regularization coefficient to achieve a model with both positive sentiment and sensible writing.
+Tune the regularization coefficient to achieve a model with both sensible writing and positive sentiment (try to keep the mean sentiment score above 0.9).

 To train with your KL regularization, use `kl_type` and `kl_coef`.
 For example: